blase147/my-shop/README.md

 # 📖 My Shop<a name="about-the-project"></a>

-**My Shop** is an ecommerce template for my online shop.
-It has a responsive frontend layedout in React while fetching assynchronous data from API end-points built with Ruby on Rails.
+**My Shop** is an e-commerce template for my online shop.
+It has a responsive frontend layout coded in React while fetching asynchronous data from API end-points built with Ruby on Rails.

 ![]()